marketgoo/badger-landing/blog/5-tips-to-improve-e-commerce-seo.md

 Online stores with a social media presence generate [32% more revenue than those without.](https://www.yieldify.com/blog/best-social-media-platforms-for-e-commerce/) But this is only a fact if you do not maximize your resources.
 When you start your e-commerce and social media journey, you ask yourself the million-dollar question: which social media should you be on?
 The answer is simple: those are where your potential customers are.

-But first, you must know that your project must have a solid web design in a reliable and scalable environment.
+But first, you must know that your project must have a solid web design.

 Afterward, your followers expect quality content and an active conversation with them.
 This will make you generate a community of people recommending your brand.